mmontalbo/grim_rust/README.md

 `rebuildButtons`, `NewObjectState`, `SendObjectToFront`, and commentary toggles.
 With those in place Manny's Office completes `FINALIZEBOOT` before the head-control trackers spin.
-The host now captures `_objects` interest-actor transforms and feeds them back into `GetAngleBetweenActors`, so the Manny-to-object bearings log real angles instead of the earlier zero-degree placeholders while we keep planning richer geometry sources.
+The host now captures `_objects` interest-actor transforms and feeds them back into `GetAngleBetweenActors`, and the new `Actor:set_visibility` binding mirrors each toggle into the runtime snapshots so `GetVisibleThings` returns the same interactables the scripts expose.
+Manny-to-object bearings log real angles instead of the earlier zero-degree placeholders; next we need to pipe this geometry into the cut-scene and visibility trackers that still expect real walkbox data.

 ## Viewer Spike
 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest